 After his macro bets failed to cushion the blow in the Great Depression, he turned to stock picking.
 His results were phenomenal not only for his personal account, but for the Cambridge endowment fund as well as a few insurance companies.

-Chapter twelve of Keynes’s seminal book, The General Theory of Employment, Interest and Money, is chock full of amazing investment wisdom, much of what we still hear about today.
+Chapter twelve of Keynes’s seminal book, The General Theory of Employment, Interest and Money, is chock full of amazing investment wisdom, much of which we still hear today.
 It’s not hard to see the influence this book has had on some of the greatest investors of the twenty-first century.
 Below are some of my favorite quotes from chapter twelve, emphasis mine.

 I love this quote.